 Hundreds of people marched through the troubled, poverty-stricken streets of West Baltimore Dec.
 9 to celebrate the life of controversial Catholic peace activist Philip Francis Berrigan.

-Led by a cross bearer and a bagpiper playing “Amazing Grace,” they marched in tribute to a man who put his Christian conscience on the line time after time, serving years in prison for his anti-war protests.
+Led by a cross bearer and a bagpiper playing “Amazing Grace,” they paid tribute to a man who put his Christian conscience on the line time after time, serving years in prison for his anti-war protests.